-AAHL's research aligns with the goal of the Biosecurity Flagship AAHL's work also aligns well with the goal of the Biosecurity Flagship by reducing risks from disease and improving the effectiveness of mitigation and eradication responses.
+AAHL's work also aligns well with the goal of the Biosecurity Flagship by reducing risks from disease and improving the effectiveness of mitigation and eradication responses.
 The diagnostic skills and knowledge of scientists at AAHL form an important component of Australia's preparedness to deal with an emergency animal disease outbreak.
 Despite Australia's strict quarantine procedures, there is still a risk that an exotic (foreign) animal disease could be introduced into Australia.
 The potential impacts, dependent on the disease, include illness in humans, domestic animals and wildlife and cost to the economy of billions of dollars through loss of trade, tourism and other costs associated with recovery from a disease outbreak.